aleiferis/HandsOnAI/README.md

 	The dataset was extended to hourly frequency: ex1/hourly.py # modified code to produce the same data as exercise 1 but with hourly frequency new file data full_forecast_hourly.csv
+		trafic_congestions distribution was replaced with lognormal which is righ-skewed

 	The code now uses a Generative Adversarial Network (GAN) to simulate hourly mobility data:
 		The generator learns to produce realistic mobility patterns.